sheldor944/DU_OS/doc/doc.md

 ### 1. How to Use the System

 #### Server Setup
-- Ensure Python3 is installed on your system.
+- Ensure `python3` and `pyserial` is installed on your system.
 - Connect the microcontroller to your computer using the appropriate serial connection, such as a USB to UART converter.
 We are using UART2, which is connected to the USB through the ST-LINK debugger.

+- Go to the directory `server`.

 - Before running the server, set the current OS version in the server from the `version.txt` file.
 If an updated version of the OS is available, place the binary file of the updated OS in the `os_files` directory.
 Additionally, update the `version_names.json` file so that it can locate the corresponding file name from the version major and version minor.

+  The currently available versions are `1.0`, `1.1`, `2.0`, and `2.1`.
+Please select one of them in the `version.txt` file.

 - Run the Python script (`server.py`) using the command `python3 server.py`.
 The script will automatically handle incoming packets from the microcontroller and respond based on the command type and data contained within these packets.
+Please ensure that the python server program is ran before the microcontroller is reset.
+The server program should be rerun after every successful run, because it switches to the `OS Console` state after a successful jump to the OS.

 #### Client (Microcontroller) Setup
 - The bootloader code should be compiled and flashed onto an STM32 microcontroller.
 - The microcontroller should be configured to match the communication parameters specified in the Python script (e.g., baud rate, serial port).
 - The microcontroller will initiate communications based on its firmware logic, responding to commands from the server or sending requests to the server.

 ### 2. Packet Protocol Details